 For urgent liver transplantation, recipient prioritisation and allocation of donor livers is conducted on an Australia and New Zealand-wide basis (i.e. binational listing).
 This is because the populations served by the individual jurisdictions (Australian States and New Zealand) are too small to realistically offer a good chance of a donor liver becoming available for urgent patients in the necessary timeframe.
 It has been agreed that patients fitting the criteria for urgent listing should have access to donor livers across all of Australia and New Zealand.
 Since less than 10% of liver transplants are performed in urgent patients, this does not seriously impact upon waitlisted patients with chronic liver disease.
 However, to reduce the possibility that patients with chronic liver disease might be adversely affected by urgent listings, two categories of urgency exist.
 Extremely sick patients are placed in category 1: any donor liver that becomes available anywhere in Australia or New Zealand is automatically offered to a patient in category 1.
 It is possible, however, that there might be patients with chronic liver disease who are on the waiting list and, although not listed as urgent, may be at greater risk of dying than an urgent patient in Category 2a.
-Thus, when a donor liver becomes available in a given jurisdiction and there is a category 2a patient listed elsewhere in Australia or New Zealand, a discussion needs to occur between the jurisdiction listing the category 2a patient and the jurisdiction where the liver is available to ensure that the liver is in fact directed to the sickest patient.
+Thus, when a donor liver becomes available in a given jurisdiction and there is a category 2a patient listed elsewhere in Australia or New Zealand, a discussion needs to occur between the jurisdiction listing the category 2a patient.
 In practice, this is usually to the category 2a patient.

 There are two further types of category 2 patients: Category 2b, which refers to children with hepatoblastoma in whom liver transplantation needs to occur quickly at the conclusion of chemotherapy treatment so that cure can confidently be achieved; and Category 2c, which refers to patients who need combined liver and intestinal (small bowel) transplantation.
 It is exceptionally difficult to find suitable grafts for Category 2c patients, who also present a formidable surgical challenge as well as having a high risk of dying whilst they await transplantation.
 It has been agreed across all liver transplant units that Category 2c patients will be accorded national prioritisation; however it has also been agreed that donor livers will not be sent to the National Intestinal Transplant Unit (part of the Liver Transplant Unit Victoria) if the jurisdiction in which the liver was donated has a patient on their waiting list with a MELD score of 25 or greater (such patients have a 50% chance of death within a month).
-In the case of both Category 2b and Category 2c patients, discussion regarding liver allocation needs to take place between the urgent listing unit and the jurisdiction in which a donor liver has become available before allocation takes place.
+In the case of both Category 2c patients, discussion regarding liver allocation needs to take place between the